bbokser/sprydrive/README.md

 5. The M4x18 dowel pins will replace the ones you just removed.
 You will need to sand the diameter down to achieve a proper press fit with the carrier plate.
 Mark off a 10 mm section of one end for sanding.

 6. Insert the other end into an electric drill and hold a 400 grit sandpaper sheet around the 10 mm section while spinning the dowel pin at high speed.
 Measure the diameter with a micrometer every 30 seconds or so.
 The pin will start out at about 4.003 mm (.1576 in), and you want it to measure about 3.978 mm (.1566 in).
 This can take a few minutes.
-You wouldn't think taking off one ten thou would matter, but it means the difference betweeen a broken carrier plate and an easy press fit.
+You wouldn't think taking off one thou would matter, but it means the difference betweeen a broken carrier plate and an easy press fit.
 I learned this the hard way!

 7. Use an arbor press to insert the dowel pin into the VersaPlanetary carrier plate.
 The dowel pin should extend out 8 mm on one side and 5.3 mm on the other.